29 June 2018

 Intellectual Property Protection in India

-IP rights are territorial in nature and registrations in Hong Kong are not automatically enforceable in another jurisdiction like Indonesia.
+IP rights are territorial in nature and registrations in Hong Kong are not automatically enforceable in another jurisdiction like India.
 Hong Kong companies doing business in India are advised to register their IP rights there as soon as practical.
 Indian legislation covers patents, industrial designs, copyrights, trademarks, geographical indicators, plant varieties, trade secrets, traditional cultural expression and semiconductor circuits.

 The Indian government has amended respective IP legislations over the years to conform to international standards, while taking steps to improve its overall IP regime.
 A step taken by the Indian government under Prime Minister Narendra Modi India in fulfilling this goal was the release of the National Intellectual Property Right Policy in 2016.
 This National IPR Policy was focussed on IP awareness, rights generation, commercialisation, enforcement, human capital development, legal and legislative reforms, and rights management.
 The Cell for IPR Promotion and Management was set up by the Department of Industrial Policy and Promotion for the effective implementation of the IPR policy.